 When To Scarify or Dethatch Your Lawn

-The good time to scarify or dethatch your lawn is in the spring or fall when the grass is actively growing.
+The best time to scarify or dethtch lawns is in spring or fall when the grass is growing.

-- Spring: Scarifying or dethatching in the spring can help to eliminate the thatch that built up over the winter. it help the grass to grow more vigorously in the spring.
+- If we use them in spring reduces the thatch that is made in winter. it helps the grass to grow vigorously in the spring.

-- Fall: Scarifying or dethatching in the fall can help to prepare the lawn for winter.
-It can also avoid removing any weeds or moss that have taken hold with the summer.
+- In the fall, prepare the lawn for winter.
+It can also avoid removing any weeds or moss that hold in summer

 How To Scarify and Dethatch Your Lawn